JamieGoodson/gatefold/README.md

 ### Dev

-- Run `npm run dev` to publish a test event
+- Run `npm run dev` to publish a test event.

+If the browser app is configured and running correctly, you should see it display a track.
+If not, try opening the browser console and check if it's receiving any messages/showing any errors.

 ## Useful links